Advance your career

 About the program

-The Master of International Relations (Professional) program is an innovative, forward-looking program that is attuned to the dynamics of the globalising world and its multiple diplomatic channels, culminating with a professional segment comprising a professional portfolio, field project and field project report.
-Students will gain a solid grounding in contemporary, theoretical and cultural issues.
+The Master of International Relations (Professional) program is an innovative, forward-looking program that is attuned to the dynamics of the globalising world and its multiple diplomatic channels.
+Students enrolled in the program will gain a solid grounding in contemporary, theoretical, and cultural issues.
 Show more

-The Master of International Relations (Professional) program is an innovative, forward-looking program that is attuned to the dynamics of the globalising world and its multiple diplomatic channels, culminating with a professional segment comprising a professional portfolio, field project and field project report.
-Students will gain a solid grounding in contemporary, theoretical and cultural issues.
-At the end of the degree, candidates will have a professional portfolio detailing their research and practical expertise in their chosen vocational area.
+The Master of International Relations (Professional) program is an innovative, forward-looking program that is attuned to the dynamics of the globalising world and its multiple diplomatic channels.
+Students enrolled in the program will gain a solid grounding in contemporary, theoretical, and cultural issues.
+Graduates from the program could seek to further their careers in diplomacy, international trade, government and business through an enhanced understanding of regional and global politics, development, security, strategic decision making, sociology and economy.
+At the end of the program, students will have a professional portfolio detailing their research and practical expertise in their chosen vocational area.
 The program duration is 4 semesters and 20 weeks (92 weeks).
 Show less

 |Program type||Masters Coursework|